 Franchise Waste Hauler Agreements

-Additionally, franchise agreements may include provisions that require the hauler to pick up materials illegally dumped along their geographically defined service routes (Example: El Dorado County).
+Additionally, franchise agreements may include provisions that require the hauler to pick up materials illegally dumped along their geographically defined service routes (Example: City of Winters Agreement, Item 4.4 (c)).

 Unregulated Refuse Service Providers

 Some counties and cities require a special business license or registration for these providers and provide a convenient listing with phone numbers.
-The Hawthorne Municipal Code has provisions for exemption from necessity of refuse service.
-Others, like San Luis Obispo County, exempt these businesses, including professional gardeners, clean-up people, etc. from some permit requirements.
+The Hawthorne Municipal Code has provisions for an exemption from necessity of refuse service.

 Unregulated refuse service provider enforcement programs work in tandem with the evidence of ownership rules to provide relief to customers and other property owners who are innocent victims of illegal dumping.
 Some jurisdictions minimize this practice by enforcing the exclusivity clause of their franchise agreement.